philipyoungg/calendar.js/README.md

 ## Motivation
 A bare minimum calendar that could be used to render UI from the array

-I made this to create a bare bone month view for my personal project in React // Component coming soon
+I made this to create a bare bone month view for my personal project in React

+*component coming soon*

 ## Dependencies
 `moment.js`